front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 ## Implementing an RMA that suits you

-To implement a RMA for a new platfom, you have to provide the server implementation of the Graph.
+To implement an RMA for a new platfom, you have to provide the server implementation of the Graph.
 Having a look at Front-Commerce's implementation for Magento1 Enterprise RMA (`src/server/modules/magento1ee/rma`) should help give you some guidance.
 Here is a short summary of what is needed:

 ### Extending necessary GraphQL enums

-1. Extend the `ReturnMerchandiseAuthorizationStatus` enum with all the possible statuses that a RMA could have.
+1. Extend the `ReturnMerchandiseAuthorizationStatus` enum with all the possible statuses that an RMA could have.
 2. Extend the `ReturnedItemStatus` enum with all the possible statuses a returned item can have.

 ### Providing necessary resolver functions